 Course Duration & Structure

-Kindly refer to the CET Programme Calendar or contact our friendly course consultants for more information.
+Kindly refer to the CET Programme Calendar or contact our friendly course consultants for the course schedule.

 Class discussions, seminars, e-learning, work-based project, field visit and guest speakers.